Athletes use them, as do pilots, flight attendants, and nurses. They’re recommended for pregnant women and people recovering from surgery and injury.

 Because pregnant women have an increased blood volume and decreased mobility, especially during the latter part of their pregnancy, blood clots are more common.
 Pregnant women are especially more prone to a condition called deep vein thrombosis, which can cause leg pain, swelling and redness.

-Compression socks help them ensure that their legs are healthy and comfortable.
+Compression socks for arthritis help them ensure that their legs are healthy and comfortable.

 The addition of copper in compression garments have also proven to be particularly helpful, given its antimicrobial benefits.
 Brands like Dr. Arthritis combine medical expertise and insight with the known advantages of copper to produce a line of compression products known for their efficacy.